Class photo: February 2020 Camilla Fuchs

 For more information on the current border restrictions visit U.S. Department of Homeland Security.

 This is not unknown territory to us.
 We were also at Las Olas during the Zika outbreak in 2015, Mexico’s response to the H1N1 swine flu in 2009, and the SARS epidemic in 2003.
 Hurricane Kenna made landfall during a Las Olas surf retreat in October of 2002 and the year before that we learned about the 911 attacks from other surfers in the line up.
 Each of these events tested our relationships and resolve.
 In the end, Mexico and the waves won, so we’ll keep returning.

 For answers on COVID-19’s and Las Olas surf retreats, visit FAQ COVID-19.

 Border restrictions beginning March 20, 2020

 March 20, 2020, the government of Mexico joined Canada and the U.S. by issuing a joint statement restricting entry for non-essential persons.
-Restrictions apply to those of us traveling to Mexico for the April 2020 Las Olas surf retreats.
+Restrictions apply to those of us traveling to Mexico for the Spring 2020 Las Olas surf retreats.

 “We agree to the need for a dedicated joint effort to prevent spread of the COVID-19 virus and address the economic effects resulting from reduced mobility along our shared border.
 In order to ensure that essential travel can continue, the United States and Mexico are also temporarily restricting all non-essential travel across its borders.
 Non-essential” travel includes travel that is considered tourism or recreational in nature.”